Kansas City Chiefs vs. Los Angeles Chargers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Last season, Kansas City's games finished over 55 points scored, its current matchup's total, eight (out of 19) times.
+- Kansas City games finished over 54.5 points scored, its current matchup's total, eight times (out of 19) last season.

-- Last season, eight of Los Angeles' 16 matchups went over 55 total points scored.
+- Eight of Los Angeles' 16 games last season went over 54.5 total points scored.

-- The two teams averaged a combined 1.4 less points per game (53.6) a season ago than this game's over/under of 55 points.
+- These two teams averaged a combined 53.6 points per game a season ago, 0.9 less points than the over/under of 54.5 set for this game.

-- The Chiefs and the Chargers saw their opponents average a combined 5.8 less points per game last season than the point total of 55 set in this matchup.
+- Opponents of these two teams averaged a combined 49.2 points per game last season, 5.3 fewer than the over/under in this matchup.

-- The Chiefs' average point total in outings last year was 51.6, 3.4 points less than the over/under in this game.
+- The average total the Chiefs had set in matchups last year was 2.9 fewer points than this outing's point total.

 Chiefs stats and trends

-- The Chiefs were favored by 6.5 points or more 12 times last season, and covered the spread in four of those games.

-- Last season, eight of Kansas City's games went over the point total.
+- Kansas City and its opponents combined to hit the over eight out of 16 times last season.

-- The Chiefs racked up three more points per game (29.6) than the Chargers surrendered (26.6) last season.
+- The Chiefs scored three more points per game (29.6) than the Chargers gave up (26.6) last year.

-- Kansas City was 6-5 against the spread and 10-1 overall last season when the team notched more than 26.6 points.

-- When Kansas City churned out over 343.4 yards last year, the team was 6-10 against the spread and 14-2 overall.
+- When Kansas City recorded over 26.6 points last season, it was 6-5 against the spread and 10-1 overall.

-- Last year the Chiefs had 16 turnovers, three fewer than the Chargers had takeaways (19).
+- The Chiefs had 16 giveaways last year, while the Chargers had 19 takeaways.

 Chargers stats and trends